-There are a lot of reasons why your AC system freezes up in Boise.
-Almost all of them frequently need skilled AC repair.
+There are lots of reasons why your AC system freezes up in Boise.
+Almost all of them typically call for skilled AC repair.

-Making sure the air filter is clean and airflow isn’t decreased are the only work you can safely fix without professional help.
+Making sure the air filter isn’t clogged and airflow isn’t decreased are the only work you can safely fix without professional help.
 If you need to replace the filter, you can speed up the thawing process by turning off the system and using the fan.
-If you have a heat pump, you can switch it to heat mode until the ice has disappeared.
+If you have a heat pump, you can move it to heat mode until the ice is gone.

 After the ice is gone, switch settings back to normal.
-If your system freezes a second time, get in touch with TML Service Experts to correct the issue.
+If your system freezes repeatedly, call TML Service Experts to correct the issue.

 Here are a couple other other reasons why your unit might be freezing up.